 Product Liability: A Claim Against the Manufacturer

-If the fuel-burning heating unit is found to be defective, the product manufacturer or installer might be found legally liable for damages, losses and injuries.
-The product may have a design defect, manufacturing flaw or was improperly installed.
+If the fuel-burning heating unit is found to be defective, the product manufacturer or installer might be found legally liable for damages, losses, and injuries.
+The product may have a design defect, a manufacturing flaw or malfunctions due to improper installation.
 There may be more than one party found legally responsible for the death of a loved one.

 Filing a Lawsuit for the Loss of a Loved One Due to Carbon Monoxide Poisoning

 Not every carbon monoxide fatality is considered a wrongful death, but many are.
 However, CO poisoning deaths that occur in stores, offices, restaurants, hotels and a neighbor’s home usually are wrongful deaths.
-This is because the property owner likely failed to maintain certain standards in providing others a safe place, including ensuring the structure was properly ventilated.
+This legal foundation is based on the property owner's likely failure to maintain specific standards in providing others a safe place, including ensuring the structure was properly ventilated.